CurlyWurly-1/STM8S103F3P6-development-board/README.md

 *Updating this repo is in progress*

+This repository is for collecting "C" programs (COSMIC) that can be used to program the STM8S103F3P6 development board as seen in the picture below (via the STVD IDE)
 The STM8S103F3P6 is a 20 pin PIC microcontroller development board with 16 GPIO pins.
-It is a cheap, quite powerful and easily available
+It is cheap, quite powerful and easily available.
-This repository is for collecting "C" programs (COSMIC) that can be used to program the STM8S103F3P6 development board as seen in the picture below (via the STVD IDE)

 Please note:
  - The following "C" programs are stored in folder "CODE" of this repository